 - hearing loss that can be conductive, sensorineural or mixed

 - stable bone conduction thresholds with less than 15dB deterioration in 2 years

 Your local audiology service should provide a full and comprehensive assessment of your child’s hearing and your child will normally be fitted with a conventional hearing aid for a minimum of four weeks.

 A hearing aid may not be beneficial for your child or they might not be able to wear one due to a medical condition.
 If this is the case and your child meets the criteria set by implant manufacturers you should be given the option of being referred to the Hearing Implant Service for further assessment.
-If the hearing aid isn’t beneficial or your child can’t wear one because of a medical condition, and your child meets the criteria as set by the middle ear implant manufacturers, you should be given the option to be referred to the Hearing Implant Service for further assessment for a middle ear implant.

 The assessment process for a middle ear implant will be similar to the one for getting a bone conduction hearing device and your child may be seen by a number of different people from the multidisciplinary team.

 The operation is usually done under general anaesthetic and can take between one and two hours.
 The implant is then activated around six to eight weeks later.
 A follow-up appointment will be made after the initial activation to fine tune the processor with further appointments as required.